revawiki/API-Availabillity-Monitoring-With-Prometheus-Blackbox-Exporter/README.md

 # API-Availabillity-Monitoring-With-Prometheus-Blackbox-Exporter
 This project was created as a solution-based approch for monitoring API Availabillity.
 Metrics to be shown in the visualization includes up/down status, SLA percentage, and hit latency.
 Project was created using Prometheus + Blackbox Exporter with Grafana running on Docker.
 Grafana API was used as the targeted API.
+Hermes and Notification Channel are disabled in this trial, because it's an optional function.

 ## Getting Started